MartinTomis/Lane_detection/README.md

 **5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.**

 To calculate the curvature, I use the formula shown in lecture.
 The result is very sensitive to changes in the estimated parameters.
 To decrease this sensitivity, I again apply smoothing to the results - this time by calculating exponentially weighted average of the curvature radius.
-I apply more smoothing than for the line plotting, as the curvature formula features higher powers and a ration - both decreasing stability of the estimate.
-I hence use alpha of 0.1.
+I use alpha of 0.1.

 This is done in lines 177-185 for the first frame (as part of sliding_window function) and 258-276 for other frames (part of find_lines function).